bdwhst/Vulcanite/README.md

 ### Overview

 This project is deeply inspired by Unreal Engine's Nanite Virtual Geometry System, yet it is primarily developed from the ground up.
 Echoing Richard Feynman's philosophy, "What I cannot create, I do not understand," our aim is to demystify the core principles of Nanite.
 We endeavor to provide developers with an independent virtual geometry module, distinct from Unreal Engine, enhancing their understanding and application of these advanced rendering techniques.
+The following text will use patch and cluster interchangeably, since each triangle cluster are likely to be a patch in space.

 #### Basic Idea